tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/05-Startup-Survival-Guide/README.md

 * Restricted Stock Units (RSUs): an RSU is another stock-like compensation method that essentially assigns a certain number of shares to be given to the employee after a given amount of time, known as the **vesting period**.

 Owning equity in a company that is in the process of growing is intrinsically a long-term and illiquid risk.
 Most people will work for three to five years as their equity in a company fluctuates in value, and wait even longer before the asset can be liquidated for cash.
-However, this risk also comes with the opportunity for outsized returns-if a company becomes highly valued (a "unicorn"!) then the equity could be worth millions overnight.
+However, this risk also comes with the opportunity for outsized returns–if a company becomes highly valued (a "unicorn"!) then the equity could be worth millions overnight.

 ---